patriciayulita/inc-preliminary-analysis/README.md

       - Run `validity_analysis` for analysis of validity assessment
       - Run `interpretability_analysis` for analysis of interpretability assessment: typical magnitudes for noxious and innocuous stimuli
    4. Go to `stata/` folder:
-      - Run `IPD_MA_analysis_2` to generate spreadsheets that will be used as source data frames for the next steps of the analysis.
+      - Run `IPD_MA_analysis_2` to generate spreadsheets that will be used as source data frames for the next steps of the analysis, and to analyse and generate the forest plot figure for interpretability results by sites within stimulus types.
    5. Go to `R/` folder:
       - Run `interpretability_analysis_2` for analysis of interpretability assessment: typical magnitudes and effect sizes for each stimulus type